nvim-neorg/neorg/README.md

 The wiki entry for keybinds can be found [here](https://github.com/nvim-neorg/neorg/wiki/User-Keybinds).
 It'll tell you the ins and outs of what you need to do :)

 # :notebook: Consult The Wiki
-The wiki is the go-to place if you need answers to anything Neorg-related.
-Usage, Keybinds, User Callbacks, Modules, Events?
-It's all there, so we recommend you seriously go [read it](https://github.com/nvim-neorg/neorg/wiki)!

 # :computer: Contributing
 Contributions are always welcome and will always be welcome.
 You can check [CONTRIBUTING.md](docs/CONTRIBUTING.md) if you wanna find out more.